valleyofdoom/PC-Tuning/README.md

 - Ensure not to overload the motherboard fan header, especially if you are using fan splitters

-- Use an M.2/NVMe heat sink and optionally mount a fan over it
+- Use an M.2/NVMe heat sink to reduce temperatures ([1](https://cdn.mos.cms.futurecdn.net/mftAb4ExpeZiqVnuHrAqwf-970-80.png)) and optionally mount a fan over it

 ---